pulumi/kube2pulumi/README.md

 ## Usage

-In order to use `kube2pulumi` to convert Kubernetes yaml to Pulumi and then deploy it, you'll first need to install the [Pulumi CLI](https://pulumi.io/quickstart/install.html).
+In order to use `kube2pulumi` to convert Kubernetes YAML to Pulumi and then deploy it, you'll first need to install the [Pulumi CLI](https://pulumi.io/quickstart/install.html).

 Once the